ZhiweiZhen/N2G/README.md

 # United We Stand, Divided We Fall: Networks to Graph (N2G) Abstraction for Robust Graph Classification under Graph Label Corruption

 > **_NOTE:_**
-> If you intend on working in the N2G repo, please make sure you have installed the yapf python
+> If you intend on working in the N2G repo, please make sure you have installed the python
 > formatter & attached a git pre-commit hook.
 You can do this by running
 > `pip install pre-commit && pre-commit install` in your command line inside the repo.
 > If your development environemnt is in Windows, you may need to add